BZH Bull Call Spread Strategy

 BZH (Beazer Homes USA, Inc.), in the Consumer Cyclical sector, (Residential Construction industry), listed on NYSE.

-A beta of 2.15 indicates BZH has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 2.18 indicates BZH has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+BZH pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a bull call spread on BZH?